Chegg Study Review: Don’t Sign Up Until You Read This!

 Relying too heavily on Chegg Study as a crutch for academic challenges may hinder students’ ability to develop critical thinking skills and independently solve problems, potentially leading to academic stagnation in the long run.

-I’ve tutored students who can’t solve basic calculus without Chegg.
-They’ve trained themselves to look up every problem instead of attempting it first.
-This destroys your ability to perform on exams where Chegg isn’t available.
+I have tutored students who cannot solve basic calculus without Chegg.
+They have trained themselves to look up every problem instead of attempting it first.
+This destroys your ability to perform on exams where Chegg is not available.

 Quality Control Issues